Mipke/react-starter/README.md

 - easy-peasy: For super simple state management that avoids any sort of writing actions and reducers manually

 ##### Structure:
-`app` Directory to hold root App component
+`app` Hold root App component, routing, and project hooks

 `chemistry` Directory to hold the basic components that make up the app